ryashpal/FHIR-EHR-QC/paper/paper.md

 ## The data ingestion and extraction utility

 This utility, developed in Python (version 3.8), provides a command-line interface.
-It follows a flexible configurable design allows for easy customisation and extension to adopt to any requirement.
+It follows a flexible configurable design that allows for easy customisation and extension to adapt to any requirement.
 The utility uses the AppConfig file to obtain connection details for data hosts, including the FHIR server base URL and relational database server connection credentials.
 Additionally, by modifying the configuration file named RunConfig, users can build tailored workflows to suit their specific scenario.
 The file can contain multiple blocks, with each block representing a single module.
 Modules are executed sequentially in the order they appear in the configuration file, ensuring systematic processing of the entire workflow.
-The modules available within the Pathogene-on-FHIR framework include:
+The modules available within the FHIR-EHR-QC framework include:

 ### Genomics Integration Module

 This module offers GTF-to-FHIR utility function for ingesting small genomic datasets into FHIR.
 Additionally, it also offers Genome-to-FHIR for large-scale data, storing only URLs in FHIR to optimise memory.
 The input can be in a GTF format or a CSV file with genomic annotations.
 For example, an index file with token locations genomicBERT model [@chen2023genomicbert] was used to ingest selected tokens into FHIR.
-Essentially, both functions require an index file mapping patient to the corresponding genomic data files.
+Essentially, both functions require an index file mapping patients to the corresponding genomic data files.
 Additionally, they also require a file containing JSON template to generate FHIR resources.

 ### Health records integration Module